ehb54/jssse/JS Widget Basics/codeReview.md

 ## CODE REVIEW:
-*I couldn't find a way to attach a MD file in addition to the one used to generate the index.html so I've included the Code Review section here (can relocate in the future).
+*I couldn't find a way for JSDoc to include another html/MD page so I've linked the Code Review section from the official MD home page (can relocate in the future).
 I highly recommend going through this guide/rant(?!) thoroughly but a [TL;DR](#directions-forwardtldr) section is also available.
 Minimum understanding: HTML structure of widget, DragSelectJS API, widgetJS API (helper methods all in Global namespace tab)*

 **legend:**